-The 3.8 km stretch of highway to be upgraded extends from Schnapper Road/Bush Road intersection in the south to the Albany Expressway in the north.
+A 3.8 km stretch of Albany highway is being upgraded extending from Schnapper Road/Bush Road intersection in the south to the Albany Expressway in the north.

 Project zone: North

 The Albany Highway north upgrade will see the highway more than double in capacity which will help to cater for projected growth in the Albany area and assist the general flow of traffic.

 Features include new signalisation at 3 intersections (Rosedale Road, Bass Road, and Wharf Road), transit lanes, wider footpaths and dedicated cycle paths, signalised pedestrian crossings, and a new bridge over Oteha Stream.

 The upgrade is part of a wider strategy to improve transport links on the North Shore.